kernelkit/infix/doc/container.md

 Caution
 -------

-A word of warning.
-Containers run on your system in privileged mode, as `root`.
-Even though they are fenced with Linux namespaces, and resource limited using Linux cgroups, which scope container applications from seeing and accessing the complete system.
-There is no guarantee that an application cannot ever break out of this confinement.
+A word of warning, containers can run on your system in privileged mode, as `root`.
+This gives them full access to devices on your system.
+But even when though unprivileged containers are fenced from the host with Linux namespaces, and resource limited using Linux cgroups, which scope container applications from seeing and accessing the complete system, there is no guarantee that an application cannot ever break out of this confinement.

  - If the system is compromised, containers can be used to easily install malicious software in your system and over the network